coderade/coderade.io-blog/content/post/js-es6.md

 date = "2017-08-29T21:44:08+02:00"
 tags = []
 title = "ES5, ES6, ES7 and ES2015 and ES2016.
 Isn't it just all JS?"
+description= "On this article I want to take a second to clear up some confusion around the terms ES5, ES6, ES7, and ES2015 and ES2016.
+Why do people keep saying ES6 and seven, but then what's ECMAScript 2016?
+Aren't we all writing JavaScript?
+Isn't it just all JavaScript?
+So what is it?"
 +++

 ## JS, Why we love you?